ajzimme2/AME494598Fall2024/Assignment_8_Final_Project/README.md

 5. From the new page, make sure the instance is selected by checking the box next to the instance name.
 Then press the connect button, then scroll down and press the connect button again.
 ![Instance_MainPage](Instance_MainPage.JPG)
 6. In the next window that opens, the instance window, begin by pasting in the follwing code and pressing y and enter whenever prompted:
+'''{
-'''sudo apt-get install gnupg curl
+sudo apt-get install gnupg curl

 curl -fsSL https://www.mongodb.org/static/pgp/server-8.0.asc | \
    sudo gpg -o /usr/share/keyrings/mongodb-server-8.0.gpg \